TD-Addon/TD_Addon/README.md

 # TD_Addon
 This repository serves as a single location for progressively aggregating new assets as an extention of the 'Tamriel_Data' database (current version 7.1).
-Using this repository, Tamriel_Data curators can directly commit new assets and plugins directly to the addon, compling new data and assets in prepertion for the next Tamriel_Data version (currently v9).
+Using this repository, Tamriel_Data curators can directly commit new assets and plugins directly to the addon, compling new data and assets in preparation for the next Tamriel_Data version (currently v10).
 This repository can also be instantly compiled as a BAIN-aware mod-package for developers use in conjuction with Tamriel Data in order to access new addon-only components.

 Tamriel Data is available on the Nexus-> https://www.nexusmods.com/morrowind/mods/44537